Monetary Policy

 What is Monetary Policy?

-Monetary policy is a set of tools controlled by the central bank of the country that focuses on maintaining a sustainable growth of the economy across the nation.
+Monetary policy is a set of tools controlled by the central bank of the country that focuses on maintaining the sustainable growth of the economy across the nation.
 The central bank increases and decreases the money supply that is available in the banks of the nation.
 The main focus is to promote economic growth by controlling the interest rates in the country.

-These policies balance the overall supply of money in the country by bringing a balance to the nation's banks, businesses in the country.
+These policies balance the overall supply of money in the country by bringing a balance to the nation's banks, and businesses in the country.
 All customers are rate-sensitive when it comes to borrowing loans from lenders.
 Irrespective of the size of businesses, they always prefer borrowing loans when the interest rates remain on the lower side.
 The overall borrowing of loans can be controlled by the implementation of the monetary policy by the central bank.

 The policies can also change bank reverse requirements.
 Monetary policies can be roughly classified into two sections - contractionary and expansionary depending on their current set of rules and terms in the country.